Before You Start

 - Decide which version of Tag-Connect is best for your application.
-Read Which Tag-Connect for information on the two versions and other related products.
+Read Legs or No-Legs for information on the two versions and other related products.

 - Put the Tag-Connect footprint on your PCB: You can download the appropriate decal from our Decal Libraries for Common Layout CAD Packages.
 If we don’t yet have a decal for your CAD package, PDFs of the footprint designs are also available.
 Read the ‘Design Considerations’ below for information which will help you position the Tag-Connect footprint on your PCB.

 Position of the Tag-Connect Footprint on the PCB

 Take the following into consideration when planning the location of the Tag-Connect on your PCB

 - There are no restrictions on the location of the Tag-Connect footprint, provided you have sufficient area available.
 Tag-Connect may be positioned close to the CPU.
 Unlike a conventional modular jack connector, Tag-Connect does not have to be placed near the edge of the PCB.